 Overlay networks allow easy deployment of new services, as they allow full control over the protocols running between participating nodes.
-While the Internet provides generic communication solutions that are not tailored to a specific application, an overlay network usually has limited scope and therefore can deploy application aware protocols.
+While the Internet provides generic communication solutions, an overlay network usually has limited scope and therefore can deploy application aware protocols that would otherwise be impractical to deploy directly in the larger Internet.
+Most overlay networks, including ours, run above the networking infrastructure, and therefore do not require any change in the network routers or IP protocols.